 Plagiarism will result in serious disciplinary action including the possibility of being placed on disciplinary suspension or dismissal from the SUM online class.

 ACADEMIC ELECTIVES

 The design of SUM's curriculum requires specific classes in general studies, Bible, theology, and applied theology.
-See curriculum electives listed above in program requirements listed above and the course descriptions listed below.
+For more details, please refer to the Degree Completion Requirements, and the Course Description sections.